nickmvincent/cmpt419_spring2025/slides_src/week06-draft.md

 ## Slide for logistics and news

-- lots of AI news!
+- Torrent of AI news!
-  - DeepSeek, Paris Summit
+  - DeepSeek, Paris Summit, more.
 - logistics
-  - assignment 2 posted
+  - Assignment 2 posted

 ---